The Trust has been accredited as a 'Veteran Aware' organisation.

 - Supporting Trust staff who are, or considering becoming, an armed forces reservist; offering special leave to enable fulfilment of reservist training commitments and provision of advice and support for any staff who are mobilised

-We ask all patients to tell our staff if they are a member of the armed forces, an armed forces veteran or have close family connections so that we can ensure they receive the appropriate care and additional support
+We ask all patients to tell our staff if they are a member of the armed forces, an armed forces veteran or have close family connections.
+This is so that we can ensure they receive the appropriate care and referral to support and advice services.

 Similarly, we ask all of our staff to identify themselves to their line managers, so that we can ensure they are receiving the appropriate benefits and support.